jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 print('Test set accuracy: ', (y_test_pred == y_test).mean())
 ```

-We will not show the code of preparing the data and the code performing the gradient descent.
-For the gradient descent, people use out of the box libraries to solve it.
-We will demonstrate it using TensorFlow in the next section.

 **Deep learning is about creating a model by learning from data**.
 We have solved a visual recognition problem that is otherwise difficult to solve.
 Instead of coding all the rules, which is impossible for the CIFRA problem, we create a FC network to learn the model from data.
-The accuracy of our model is reasonable using the FC layer, but easily beat by adding convolution layers.
-Hence, we will not spend more effort for now.
+The accuracy of our model can be further improved by adding convolution layer (CNN) on top of the FC network.
+CNN will be covered in a separate article.

 ### MNist
 One of the first deep learning datasets that most people learn is the MNist.
 It is a dataset for handwritten numbers from 0 to 9.